Elyssa Rubin, MD

 University of California, Irvine, School of Medicine

-Physician / Researcher BioElyssa Rubin, M.D. has joined the Oncology Division of CHOC Children's Specialists.
+Physician / Researcher BioWith special interests in sarcomas, neuroblastoma and the histocytic disorders, Dr. Rubin serves as the director of the Bone and Soft Tissue Tumor Program at CHOC Children’s and is an oncologist with CHOC Children's Specialists.
 Dr. Rubin is board certified in pediatrics and pediatric hematology/oncology.
 Dr. Rubin completed her medical school training at the Sackler School of Medicine, NY State/American Branch in Tel Aviv, Israel.
 She completed her pediatric internship and residency training at Kaiser Permanente Los Angeles Medical Center and her fellowship in pediatric hematology/oncology at Children's Hospital of Orange County.
-As a research fellow, her focus was on new therapeutic targets for osteosarcoma.
-She has special interests in sarcomas and the histiocytic disorders.
+As a research fellow, Dr. Rubin’s focus was on new therapeutic targets for osteosarcoma.

 Pediatric Hematology and Oncology at Children's Hospital of Orange County, Orange,California